Collisions of false-vacuum bubble walls in a quantum spin chain: Results

 In the following we consider kinks, but the discussion applies equally to antikinks.
 The evolution of a kink-quasiparticle wavepacket will generically involve propagation and spreading (delocalization).
 We wish to construct wavepackets that are sufficiently broad so that they spread slowly, relative to propagation.
 Broader spatial wavepackets lead to slower spread because they have narrower momentum support; furthermore, spreading is reduced for wavepackets with higher momentum, because the relevant part of the kink-quasiparticle dispersion relation $E_\kappa(p)$ looks increasingly linear.

 For $h=0$, we observe that our kink wavepackets indeed spread slowly as they propagate at their initial set momentum (see App.~\ref{app:zero_field}).
 In the presence of a confining force from a symmetry-breaking field $h > 0$, kinks undergo acceleration, as expected.
-A stationary kink is initially accelerated in the direction of the false vacuum, as the energy of the false vacuum is converted into kinetic energy of the kink, as would also be expected in a relativistic QFT, but the long term behavior is strongly influenced by the lattice (see App.~\ref{app:velocity} for single-kink simulation data).
+A stationary kink is initially accelerated in the direction of the false vacuum, as the energy of the false vacuum is converted into kinetic energy of the kink, as would also be expected in a relativistic QFT, but the long term behavior is strongly influenced by the lattice.
 The lattice momentum $p$ is bounded $-\pi < p \le \pi$, and the momentum expectation value of the kink wavepacket precesses around the unit circle with $\dot p = \textit{constant}$.
 To understand how the \emph{position} of the kink evolves as this happens, we must consider the wavepacket group velocity $v(p) := \partial E_\kappa(p) / \partial p$.
 With an emergent relativistic QFT governing the IR physics, the dispersion relation is approximately relativistic ($E_\kappa(p) \sim \sqrt{p^2 + m_\kappa^2}$ for a kink of mass $m_\kappa$) for small $|p|$, becoming almost linear as $p$ increases.
 However, due to the bounded nature of $p$ on the lattice, $E_\kappa(p)$ must deviate from relativistic behavior as $|p|$ continues to increase.
 Indeed, assuming $E_\kappa(p)$ is smooth, including at the boundary value $E_\kappa(\pi) = E_\kappa(-\pi)$, it is \emph{also} bounded from above and below.
 As such, a wavepacket will typically reach a maximum group velocity for some $p(v_{\max})$, after which it will begin to \emph{slow down}.
 Assuming $E_\kappa(p) = E_\kappa(-p)$ it will ultimately \emph{reverse} and retrace its path back to its original position and momentum (with some wavepacket spread), performing \emph{Bloch oscillations}.
+These effects are demonstrated in the single-kink simulation of Figs.~\ref{fig:1kink_pos_mom_main} and~\ref{fig:1kink_vel_main}.